 The fundamental problem with Opera Boston was an open secret within Boston’s tight-knit music community: Too few major donors.

 While the older and more established Boston Lyric Opera has 25 donors who give at least $50,000 a year, Opera Boston had six giving at that level.

 That wasn’t by design.
 In 2003, Charnow says that Opera Boston’s strategic plan specifically stated that it should never draw more than 10 percent of its budget from Fuller.
 The rule was destined to be broken.
-In fiscal year 2010, for example, Fuller provided $420,000, or 14.5 percent, of the company’s $2.9 million budget, according to Bulger.
-In fiscal year 2011, he gave $267,000 of the company’s $2.5 million budget - slightly more than 10 percent.
+In fiscal year 2010, for example, Fuller provided $377,000 of the company’s $2.9 million budget, according to Bulger.
+In fiscal year 2011, he gave $397,000 of the company’s $2.5 million budget — slightly more than 10 percent.
 In fiscal year 2012, Fuller gave $270,000.
 (This includes funds that were contributed after the article was originally published.)

 “This wasn’t for lack of trying,’’ says Charnow.
 “I beat myself into the ground trying to build support.
 But it was hand to mouth.’’

 The company centered around Fuller, whose four decades on the city’s opera scene were marked by generous gifts as well as conflict.
 Some say Fuller, who declined several requests for an interview, almost single-handedly kept Opera Boston afloat for years.
 Others cast him as a petulant meddler who demands special attention.

 “Insufferable and overwhelmingly pompous,’’ says Stephen Lord, artistic director of the opera studies program at New England Conservatory and, from 1992 to 2008, the music director of Boston Lyric Opera.
 “But because he had money, everyone courted him.’’

 Opera Boston’s artistic director Gil Rose disagreed.
 For years, he and Charnow brainstormed with Fuller.